 Don’t leave sales results behind:

 If one thing is clear from all the experience we have in designing incentive programs – it’s that one-size-NEVER-fits-all.
-Clients are always looking for that magic equation that will guarantee success…and boy are there a lot of them.
-Here are some we’ve seen.
+Clients are always looking for that magic equation that will guarantee success…and boy, are there a lot of them.
+Here are some we’ve used to drive sales motivation using incentive rewards.

 POP QUIZ – which formula is correct?